 Both of those necks are made of monolithic Ziricote.
 This slick, incredibly dense wood needs no truss rod or carbon fibre.
 Off the guitar, they ring like a bell when struck.
 On the guitar, they add resonance and character to every note.

 The body is hand-carved from a spectacular wedge of figured black walnut.
-Between the considerable sculpting, the headless guitar neck, and the minimalist Gotoh Stealth tuners on the Harp neck, it is one of the most compact and manageable harp-guitars ever made.
+Between the considerable sculpting, the headless hardware by T4M, and the minimalist Gotoh Stealth tuners on the Harp neck, it is one of the most compact and manageable harp-guitars ever made.

-Each side has a dedicated Lace Alumitone P-90 pickup and volume control, which are fed to a stereo endpin jack.
+Each side has a dedicated split-single pickup custom built for me by Ezi Pickups, which are fed to a stereo endpin jack.
 For optimum results, a stereo Y-cable is used to feed the signal to separate, dedicated amplifiers.